maxglassie/maxglassie.github.io/_posts/2017-06-08-neville-longbottom-leadership-principles.markdown

     -leadership
     -Neville Longbottom
 ---

+# What can Neville Longbottom teach us about leadership?

 My final module at [Turing](https://www.turing.io/), I led a "posse", which is essentially a student club, called Armstrong.
 The previous leaders were focused on blockchain technologies.
 I'm very interested in blockchain technologies and volunteered to take over the group.